pratikemipro/jmodel/src/library/sapphire/Set.coffee.md

 				fn.call element, element for element in this

 			map: Function.From(Function) (fn) ->
-				new @constructor ( fn.call element, element for element in this )
+				new Set ( fn.call element, element for element in this )

 			mapAll: Function.From(Function) (fn) ->
 				new @constructor Array.flatten ( Array::slice.call(fn.call element, element) for element in this )